ros2-rust/ros2_rust/docs/building.md

 If you'd like to not have any of that "overriding dependencies through  `.cargo/config.toml`", you can do that too of course.
 You just need to use concrete paths for any dependency that isn't published on `crates.io`, such as message packages.
 For instance, you might have to write `std_msgs = {path = '/workspace/install/std_msgs/share/std_msgs/rust'}`.

 ## VS Code Setup with .devcontainer
-A convenient (and recommended) development setup is use the provided Dockerfile with VS Code's `Dev Containers` extension.
+A convenient (and recommended) development setup is to use the provided Dockerfile with VS Code's `Dev Containers` extension.
 To set this up:

 - Follow the steps in [using the docker image](#option-2-using-the-docker-image) to build an imaged tagged with `ros2_rust_dev` and your preferred ROS2 version.
 - Install [VS Code](https://code.visualstudio.com/download) and the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.